pmoustopoulos/customer-api/README.md

 ## 11. Testing

+Note on security in tests
+- In dev and test profiles we use a mocked JwtDecoder, so no real Identity Provider is needed.
+- When calling secured endpoints in tests (MockMvc, RestTemplate) or from curl/Postman, include an Authorization header:
+  - Authorization: Bearer user-token  → role USER
+  - Authorization: Bearer admin-token → role ADMIN
+- Example (MockMvc):
+  mockMvc.perform(get("/api/v1/customers/1")
+      .header("Authorization", "Bearer user-token"));
+- Example (curl):
+  curl -H "Authorization: Bearer user-token" http://localhost:8080/api/v1/customers/1

+For production, real JWTs are required (Azure Entra ID in this project).
+See the Security overview section below for details and environment variables.

 Testing is essential to ensure your application works as expected.
 This section will cover how to effectively test your Spring Boot application using both unit testing and integration testing strategies, including Behavior Driven Development (BDD).